Finding a Job

 In Canada, a resume tells employers about your skills, objectives, experience and qualifications.
 It is an important determining factor in considering you for a job.
 A resume is normally sent with a cover letter.
 A cover letter introduces yourself, and your qualifications and abilities.
-You can find resume writing tips on the Dalhousie University website.
+You can find resume writing tips on the Career Connections website.

 The key to job searching is to get your resume into the right people’s hands.
 You can do this by using contacts and networking, or circulating your resume through open submissions.
 The most common means of job searching is to respond to job postings or listings online.

 Job search websites